RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 #### Photorealism
 Realistic shaders and high definition graphics are not necessary.
 They would severely increase performance requirements, increase difficulty in asset creation, and go against the Neo-Retro focus of the console.
 Additionally, the texture sizes needed to support this would take up much of the ROMs capacity.
 #### Scene/Level Editor
 Gamercade is not intended to be a game engine.
-The concept of a scene or level are up to the decisions of the developer.
+The concept of a scene or level is up to the decisions of the developer.
 Developers wanting to make use of other (or their own) tools to assist in Gamercade development can make use of the `datapack` feature set.
 #### Ultra High Performance
 While we are not specifically aiming for bad performance, this 3D proposal just covers basic functionality and "good enough" performance.
 Due to the constraints on ROM size, its likely that most modern GPUs and iGPUs will be able to handle whatever we can throw at it without much effort.
 #### Full Rendering Pipeline Access